|The Duchess of Gloucester wears the Teck Turquoise Tiara, 2015 (JUSTIN TALLIS/AFP/Getty Images)

 The piece was originally made for Princess Mary Adelaide of Cambridge, a granddaughter of George III, who married Prince Francis, Duke of Teck.
 The tiara was a part of a parure of turquoise jewelry that was made for Mary Adelaide around 1850; the set also originally included a necklace, earrings, and three brooches.
 (Eventually, additional turquoise pieces were added to the suite of jewels.)

-The Duke and Duchess of Teck’s daughter, Princess Mary, received the turquoise set from her parents in stages.
-First, she was given the brooches as a confirmation present.
-Then, in 1893, the Tecks gave the rest of the parure to Mary as a wedding present.
+In 1893, the Duke and Duchess of Teck gave the parure to Princess Mary as a wedding present.
 Her new husband was, of course, the future King George V, meaning that the turquoises would adorn a British queen consort.
 Always tinkering with her jewels, the turquoise tiara didn’t escape Mary’s eye for adaptation.
 The tiara was originally taller, but Mary had its size reduced in 1912 by E. Wolff and Co., who often did work for Garrard.

 Two decades on, she gave the entire set to her new daughter-in-law, Alice, as a wedding present, echoing her own parents’ gift.
 The suite was included in the elaborate display of Alice’s wedding gifts, which you can learn more about here!